Comp211-FA24/lab-00/README.md

     - In particular, in this lab, we will use content from the following sections: 1.1-1.2, 1.5, 1.11, 2.1-2.7, 2.9-2.13.
         - All sections are useful, and some will be required knowledge for future labs, but the given sections are necessary to complete this lab.
         - In addition to reading, you should also practice running the commands in your new Linux environment!
 The shell will be your playground for the entire semester, so gain familiarity with it.
-2. Optional but highly recommended: [vim lesson](https://missing.csail.mit.edu/2020/editors/) from MIT's [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) (notes and videos).
+2. Optional but highly recommended: [Vim lesson](https://missing.csail.mit.edu/2020/editors/) from MIT's [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) (notes and videos).
-    - Read/watch the vim lesson **after** [Learn vim](#learn-vim).
+    - Read/watch the Vim lesson **after** [Learn Vim](#learn-vim).
-    - In addition to the vim lesson, the entire resource is highly recommended because its content will be useful for the entire semester and beyond, in future classes and your career.
+    - In addition to the Vim lesson, the entire resource is highly recommended because its content will be useful for the entire semester and beyond, in future classes and your career.
         - In general, lessons 1-6 (excluding 4, which is Data Wrangling) of The Missing Semester are highly relevant for COMP 211.
-        - The COMP 211 labs cover important parts of some of the same topics, such as the shell, CLI, vim, git, and gdb, but you are encouraged to learn more in-depth via this resource.
+        - The COMP 211 labs cover important parts of some of the same topics, such as the shell, CLI, Vim, git, and gdb, but you are encouraged to learn more in-depth via this resource.
 Consider referring to it throughout the semester. <!-- TODO: delete resources under 3? -->
 3. Optional resources from Kris Jordan
     - [vim Tutorial - A beginner's guide to vim, a powerful text editor with a grammar.](https://www.youtube.com/playlist?list=PLKUb7MEve0Tj3MLYDIyYpIZtnJehmlR0s)
     - [What is a version control system?
 What is git?](https://www.youtube.com/watch?v=h2xylPqXO8M&list=PLKUb7MEve0TjHQSKUWChAWyJPCpYMRovO&index=4)